 Targeted longer-term refinancing operations

-Under targeted longer-term refinancing operations (TLTROs), credit institutions may borrow from the Bank of Lithuania or other Eurosystem central banks under favourable terms for periods of up to four years.
-With these operations, the Eurosystem aims to stimulate bank lending to households and non-financial corporations.
+Under targeted longer-term refinancing operations (TLTROs), credit institutions may borrow from the Bank of Lithuania or other Eurosystem central banks under favourable terms for periods of up to three years.

 Second series of targeted longer-term refinancing operations (TLTRO II)

 On 10 March 2016, the Governing Council of the European Central Bank (ECB) decided to further incentivise bank lending to the real economy and launch four second series targeted longer-term refinancing operations (TLTRO II).
 All of the new operations have a four-year maturity.
 These operations are conducted from June 2016 at a quarterly frequency.

 The interest rate applied to amounts borrowed may range from the main refinancing rate to the deposit facility rate depending on the counterparty’s lending performance.